Brown-University-Library/geodata_un_retail_idx/README.md

 This dataset is a time series of retail price indices that reflect the relative costs of various categories of goods and services experienced by United Nations (UN) staff at duty stations around the world.

-This page was last updated on May 17, 2022.
-The most recent update includes data from January 2004 through present.
+This page was last updated on July 6, 2023.
+The most recent update includes data from January 2004 through December 2022.

 ## Access